briluu/INFO474_VSD/DOCUMENTATION.md

 # BubbleChart API Documentation

-Easy API tool to plot a bubble chart for a hierarchical dataset.
+An easy API tool to plot a bubble chart for hierarchical dataset.

 ## Usage